joejag/aws_exam_notes/ec2.md

 ## Encryted Root Volumes & Snapshots

 - To encrypt an unencrypted:
   - create snaphsot.
-Copy the snap, Create image, Launch instance
+Copy the snap (with enc), Create image, Launch instance
   - You cannot use an ecrypted image and try to have it unencrypted in the launcher
 - Summary:
   - Snaps of encVolumes are enc automatically